retaildevcrews/pib-gitops/docs/Canary.md

   ```

-Navigate to grafana dashboard by appending `yourHostUrl/grafana` with login info
+Navigate to grafana dashboard by appending `/grafana` to the host url in the browser tab.
+- Grafana login info
   - admin
   - change-me

 ![Canary Dahboard](./images/IstioCanaryDashboard.png)